-6.1.1 Proportional allocation method for loading multiple output ac-dc power supplies
+6.1.1 Proportional allocation method for loading multiple and single-output acdc and dc-dc power supplies

 This section shows a procedure for developing loading guidelines based on a proportional allocation method.
-Measurements shall be taken at loading points 20%, 50% and 100% of rated output power.
-A measurement at 10% is required for redundant power supplies and optional for non-redundant power supplies.
+Required measurements shall be taken at loading points 20%, 50% and 100% of rated output power.
+A measurement at 10% may be recorded for both single and multi-output power supplies.
 The UUT's nameplate specifies the maximum rated dc output current on each output voltage bus, and care should be taken not to exceed those values.
 However, loading the busses to their individual current maximums often will exceed the overall rated dc output power of the power supply.
 In some cases, ratings are established for a subgroup of the output voltage busses.
 These subgroup ratings can also be exceeded if the busses are loaded to their individual current maximums.
 The following sections provide procedures for loading multiple-output ac-dc power supplies by using a calculated derating factor (D).